openshift/enhancements/enhancements/installer/connected-onprem-assisted-installer.md

 ### Implementation Details/Notes/Constraints [optional]

+#### RHCOS Live ISO

+The user will download an RHCOS-based ISO from cloud.redhat.com, and it will already have embedded ignition including their pull secret and the systemd unit files required to run the assisted installer.

+The user will boot the live ISO and connect to it with their web browser.
+The on-premise assisted installer will itself be run with podman inside the live ISO.

+The user will need to boot the live ISO in a networking environment where either:

+1. The virtualization host has a L3 address that is routable from the hosts that will form the new cluster, and the host is configured to port-forward to the live ISO's VM.

+2. The live ISO VM will have a L3 address that is routable from the hosts that will form the new cluster.
+This is often referred to as "bridge networking".
+Notably, bridge networking is not the default if using libvirt on a RHEL or similar host; the default is for VMs to be on a subnet behind NAT.
+When Red Hat provides documentation on how to use the live ISO, it should reference or include guidance on how to accomplish such a networking setup.

 #### Single Use on Day 1 Only

 The on-premise assisted installer will run once per cluster.
 As a live ISO, it